rune-labs/runeq-python/docs/pages/quickstart.rst

         end_time=1663123000,
     )

-See :class:`~runeq.resources.stream_metadata.StreamMetadata` for details about working directly with API responses.
+You can also work directly with responses from the V2 Stream API.
+See :module:`~runeq.resources.stream` and :class:`~runeq.resources.stream_metadata.StreamMetadata` for details.